 We will then assess your Permanent Loss of Earning Ability (PLOEA) by identifying what other alternative job in the general field of employment you might be capable of undertaking before retirement.
 Knowing what qualifications you have will help us to do this.
 N.B.
 It is important to understand that we will assess what job you might most likely be able to do before you reach retirement age; NOT what you can do now.

 - Q3.
 For the same reason, it is also important that you tell us if you have started working again, and what work you are doing since you left your NHS job. - Q4.
 Applicants often have other health conditions not related to their work that they are not claiming PIB for or that we cannot take into account when considering their claim.
-It is important that you tell us exactly which injury or disease you are claiming for that is wholly or mainly attributable to your NHS employment and has caused a PLOEA. - Q5.
+It is important that you tell us exactly which injury or disease you are claiming for that is wholly or mainly attributable to your NHS employment and has caused a PLOEA.

+- Q5.
 Tell us, in your own words, as much as possible about what you think caused your injury or disease, why you think it is related to your NHS job, what has changed since the accident/incident and how it has affected your working/personal life.
 Continue on a separate sheet if necessary.
 Please note we can only consider injuries or the onset of a disease that occurred on or before 30 March 2013.
 Please give relevant dates of any injuries. - Q6.
+We sometimes need to request more, or more up to date, information from your treating doctors.
+So it important that you tell us the names and hospital addresses of all the doctors you have consulted about the injury or disease you are claiming for and your GP. - Q7.
 So that we are sure we have received everything you intended to send us, please list all the additional documents, such as medical, investigation or accident reports that you have sent us in support of your claim.
-Continue on a separate sheet if you need to. - Q7.
-Please make sure that you sign application form (AW14).
+Continue on a separate sheet if you need to.